Skip to main content

 Wills and estates

-These articles focus on issues related to estate All of the property a person owns at their death planning and end of life arrangements.
+These articles focus on issues related to estate planning and end of life arrangements.
 Some of the topics covered are wills, trusts, setting up power of attorney, and small estate affidavits.

 Creating a Transfer on Death Instrument